karma4u101/SEO-Friendly-Menu-Params/README.md

 Getting Started
 ---------------
+The only prerequisites for running this Lift example is that you have Git and Java installed and configurated on the target comp.
+If you use Eclipse the project also includes a Eclipse plugin see below

 1) Get the examples

 	git clone git@github.com:karma4u101/SEO-Friendly-Menu-Params.git
 	cd SEO-Friendly-Menu-Params

 2) Update & Run Jetty
+There is also a sbt.bat for windows users.

 	./sbt update ~container:start